Easy Hummus (Better than Store-Bought)

 • TOTAL

 Homemade hummus is easy to make and tastes much better than anything you can buy at the store.
 You will need tahini, a paste made from sesame seeds.
-Buy it or make it yourself — here’s our recipe for tahini.
+Buy it or make it yourself.
+Here’s our homemade tahini recipe, which I highly recommend for the best homemade hummus!
 To leave it out, add more olive oil.

 Watch Us Make the Recipe